Carne Asada Tacos Recipes

 1 white onion, quartered

-4 garlic cloves, peeled
+4 cloves garlic, peeled

-4 dried red chile pods
+4 dried New Mexico chile pods

-1 pinch salt
+1 pinch salt and pepper to taste

 1 (32 ounce) package corn tortillas

-2 cups Cotija cheese, grated
+2 cups grated cotija cheese

 2 limes, cut into wedges